 Vadim is a highly experienced Chess Master (Highest Fide rating: 2345; Current: 2250).
 He studied chess in the USSR under the supervision of Oleg Privorotsky (G. Kasparov’s first coach).
-Vadim immigrated to the United States, and has been teaching chess full time here for almost 20 years.
+Vadim has been teaching chess full time here for almost 20 years in the US.
 He has taught hundreds of students from all age groups in elementary, middle and high schools, and has mentored many of them from beginners up to master level.
 Many of his students have won various tournaments throughout New England and United States.
-Vadim will teach chess class during Summer 2013.

 Q: How old are the children in the class?